 But most car insurance companies include what is referred to as a broadening clause in their policies.
 This clause authorizes your liability limits to be increased and conform to the minimum limits of the state in which you’re driving in.

-For example, if you have a California auto insurance policy with minimum limits of 15/30/5 and caused an accident in Oregon, then if your policy has the broadening clause (and most do) your limits would automatically raise to meet the higher limits of 25/50/20 that Oregon requires of its drivers.
+For example, if you have a California car insurance policy with minimum limits of 15/30/5 and caused an accident in Oregon, then if your policy has the broadening clause (and most do) your limits would automatically raise to meet the higher limits of 25/50/20 that Oregon car insurance law requires of its drivers.

 Or, if you’re driving in a no-fault state that requires personal injury protection (PIP) and you don’t have it, then typically your insurance company will afford you that coverage if you were injured in an accident – just for this one lone incident.